CHN-beta/ovito/doc/manual/advanced_topics/code_generation.rst

 Supported features
 """"""""""""""""""

-The code generator can generate Python statements for the following aspects of the visualization scene:
+The code generator can generate Python code for the following aspects of a visualization scene:

   * Data file import (all arguments of the :py:func:`ovito.io.import_file` function)
   * Visual elements